Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Experiments

 \subsection{Generalization with biased datasets}

-Figure \ref{fig:cct} and Table \ref{tab:cct_results} show the results on CCT20.
-That dataset is very challenging, due to bad illumination, frequent occlusions, camouflage and extreme perspective that arise in camera traps.
+The CCT20 dataset is very challenging, due to bad illumination, frequent occlusions, camouflage and extreme perspective that arise in camera traps.
 Moreover, the highly repetitive scenes are an ``invitation to overfit" and learn spurious correlations, which then hinder generalization to new scenarios (e.g., unseen camera locations).
 Our \emph{PrPool} method achieves the best performance.
-In this case, with fewer and more distinct classes, first-order pooling works better than \emph{CovPool} (but also the latter outperforms the baselines).
-For CCT datasets we found that attention-cropping at test time decreased performance for both \emph{WSDAN} and \emph{PrPool}, which is why we omitted that step.
-See Section \ref{sec:crop_testtime} for an ablation study on this effect.
+In this case, with fewer and more distinct classes, first-order pooling works better than \emph{CovPool} (but also the latter outperforms the baselines). {Figure \ref{fig:cct} shows that \emph{AvgPrPool} outperforms other types of pooling in several classes, such as squirrel, cat and dog.
+Table \ref{tab:cct_results} shows the results on CCT20. {In Cis locations the Mean per Class Accuracy has a slight increase with AvgPool methods when using the CCT dataset (13k training samples) instead of CCT+ (1k training samples): \emph{AvgPool} improves 2.8 points, \emph{AvgPrPool} improves 0.9 points.
+CovPool methods, on the other hand, have a larger improvement. \emph{CovPool} improves by 9.5 points while \emph{CovPrPool} improves by 12.9 points.
+These findings are aligned with earlier results we observed on iBirds2018 where \emph{CovPool} methods yield overall better results with more training samples than \emph{AvgPool} methods}.
+We also find that attention-cropping at test time decreases performance for both \emph{WSDAN} and \emph{PrPool} for CCT datasets and therefore omitted that step.
+Please refer to Section \ref{sec:crop_testtime} for an ablation study on this effect.}

 Note that our method trained only on the CCT20+ subset with $\approx$1000 samples outperforms the \emph{AvgPool} baseline even when the latter is trained with 10$\times$ more samples.
 We see two reasons for this, \emph{(i)} the superior data efficiency through Privileged Pooling, and \emph{(ii)} the low diversity of samples in Camera Trap data, where more samples can in fact reinforce inherent dataset biases.
 In the most challenging Trans-location setting \emph{PrPool} reaches 75\% test set accuracy.